airaperez/Portfolio-Projects/Animal Shelter Intakes and Outcomes/README.md

 It can be observed that, in both tables, there are 16,527 duplicate Animal IDs.

 Further, it is seen that the `outcomes` table has a few more rows than the `intakes` table.
-This may be because there are animals already in the shelter prior to the creation of the database, resulting in unrecorded intake data.
+This may be because there were animals already in the shelter prior to the creation of the database, resulting in unrecorded intake data.

 <!---     -----     -----     -----     -----     -----     -----     -----     -----     -----     -----     -----     -->